LispCookbook/cl-cookbook/README.md

 1. Build the container by executing `sudo docker build -t cl-cookbook .` in this directory.
 2. Run Jekyll inside the container `sudo docker run -p 4000:4000 -v $(pwd):/cl-cookbook cl-cookbook` from this directory.

-This container will mount current directory into the container so you will be able to see your latest changes.
+This command will mount current directory into the container so you will be able to see your latest changes.
 You can open your web browser and navigate to `http://127.0.0.1:4000/cl-cookbook/`.
+Therefore, you don't have to rebuild your container when you make a change.

 ### Troubleshooting